 Before making your submission, we encourage you to surf this web site, to get an idea of on-going research in mathematics at EPFL, and to go to the Doctoral School homepage to get acquainted with life at EPFL as a doctoral candidate.
 We believe that you will find this information stimulating and interesting, and that it will motivate you to apply for doctoral research at EPFL.

 Who is eligible?

-PhD candidates who have obtained a 4-5 year Master degree or an equivalent title and who have a strong background in mathematics, physics, computer science and/or related fields.
-Any applicant who has already completed a thesis in a similar or related subject to the field of mathematics is not admitted as a doctoral candidate at EPFL.
+PhD candidates who have obtained a Master degree or an equivalent title and who have a strong background in mathematics, physics, computer science and/or related fields.
+Any applicant who has already completed a doctoral thesis in a similar or related subject to the field of mathematics is not admitted as a doctoral candidate at EPFL.

 Exceptionally, candidates with only a Bachelor degree (at least 4 years), but with excellent grades, can apply.

 - 15 January

 We also encourage you to have a look at the list of advertised PhD positions.

 - Complete and submit the online EPFL Doctoral School Application Form, including three reference letters and academic records, before the application deadline.
 Please contact your three referees in time, to ensure that your application is complete before the chosen deadline.

 - If your native language is neither English nor French, we encourage you to take the TOEFL and submit your result as well.
 (Code EPFL : 3253)